palti117/Ramyasri_190050078_ugacassign/README.md

   * Creating "student" model with fields as name, roll number, department, hostel

 ##### Problem 2 -
-* Discussion forum like implementation with 3 databases - users, posts and comments for posts
+* Discussion forum like implementation, using PHP and 3 MySQL databases - users, posts and comments for posts
 * Home page - index1.php
   * Login option for existing user with fields username and password
   * On validation of login, user can see posts - title and content of each post and option to view particular post for comments